- Download our Shanghai Schools Guide

-A city of more than 24 million people, it comes as no surprise that expats working in Shanghai will find themselves in a diverse business environment.
+A city of more than 28 million people, it comes as no surprise that Shanghai is something of a diverse business environment.

 As the country shifts its focus from heavy industries such as manufacturing to the service sector, growth in China is expected to continue, albeit at more moderate levels than the past two decades.

 Shanghai has largely spearheaded China’s impact on global economics, with a formidable financial sector that includes the Shanghai Stock Exchange.
 Service industries such as retail and real estate also play an important role in the city’s economy.

 The importance of trade and manufacturing in Shanghai should not be underestimated, however.
 The city’s bustling harbour is still one of the largest cargo ports in the world, while heavy industries such as steelmaking, shipbuilding and car manufacturing play an integral role in the city’s economy.

 In line with national developments, significant investment has gone into Shanghai’s high-tech industries such as electronics and biomedicine.